-UBW is invested in becoming a Choreographic Center or adding a Choreographic Center component of its work to support the development of women choreographers of color, whose voices are not as prominent as they should be.
+The UBW Choreographic Center is a ten-year initiative and investment in the development of women choreographers of the African Diaspora, whose voices are not as prominent in the national arts ecology as they should be.

 The UBW Choreographic Center is an extension of the UBW mission and will be rooted in UBW core values.
 It will take a two-pronged approach – supporting the individual choreographer and bringing about systemic change in the field of dance.

 UBW has identified several areas where the organization is best equipped to intervene over the next 10-15 years to improve the working conditions of women choreographers of color which include: